newchalant/dotfiles/README.md

 ## TODO / Issues to fix

-- fix path duplications and order
+- fix path duplications and order, idk, not even sure if needed, because
 - customization for macos defaults
 - nvim/lvim/vim
 - git setup